Sandhutton

-Sandhutton is a small village and civil parish in Hambleton District of North Yorkshire, England.
+Sandhutton is a small village and civil parish in North Yorkshire, England.
 It lies about 5 km west of Thirsk on the A167.
 It has been referred to as Hutton, Hutton (Sand), and Sand Hutton.
 The name derives from Old English sand-hōh-tūn which translates as a sharply projecting piece of sandy ground with an enclosure, farmstead or village upon it.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 East of the village, on the road to Carlton Miniott, is the Sand Hutton Cross which is now a listed monument.
 The cross marked the point at which three parishes met and is designated due to the fact that it has survived despite intensive arable farming in the area.

 In 2017, a 45 acre solar farm was installed to the east of the village.
 The scheme involved the placing of 20,000 photovoltaic panels that would generate up to 5 MW and would have a life expectancy of 25 years.

 Sandhutton is the location of Breckenbrough School, an independent special school.